divvungiellatekno/course-HU-2023/slides.md

 ### Locale registration

-As part of the desktop keyboard installers, the locale <br/>
+As part of desktop keyboard installers, the locale <br/>
-of the keyboard is added to the system:
+of the keyboard is added to Windows:

 <v-click>